Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 ## Benchmarking Cohere Command

-When benchmarking Cohere Command, we realized it excelled in following instructions.

-We requested a JSON response for direct object creation, a task it handled more smoothly than other models.

-However, we also discovered its limitations in generating recipes, often failing to align with required dietary restrictions and preferences.

-It also wasn't the best in generating recipes in a creative way and adding matching ingredients to the recipe on its own.

-The primary issue arose when processing Dutch ingredients; it evidently lacked familiarity with Dutch, leading to difficulty in discerning edibility.

-This language barrier was consistent across other models we tested.

-The implementation of Cohere Command proved simpler compared to alternative models.

-We could readily adapt prompts from the OpenAI model with minimal adjustments.
+When we tested out Cohere Command, it showed it was pretty good at following instructions, especially when it had to make a fancy JSON response.
+It did better than the most models!

+But when it came to making recipes, Cohere Command had some trouble.
+It couldn't handle special diets very well, and its cooking ideas weren't very exciting.
+It was like watching a new chef trying to do too much at once!

+And when it tried to understand Dutch ingredients, it got a bit confused.
+It couldn't tell which ones were edible and which ones weren't.

+Still, even with these problems, we didn't have too much trouble getting Cohere Command set up.
+With just a few changes, we made it work.

-While it didn't match the performance of the OpenAI model, as anticipated, it still surpassed our initial expectations.
+While it might not have been as amazing as the OpenAI model, Cohere Command still impressed us!

 ## Benchmarking Meta Llama2

-When benchmarking the Meta model called Llama2, we saw that it was good in filtering the edible and not edible ingredients when the ingredients were given in English.
+When we put the Meta model Llama2 to the test, we found it pretty skilled at sorting out which ingredients were good to eat and which weren't, especially when they were in English.

-When the ingredients were given in Dutch, it did make some mistakes.
+But when we tried it with Dutch ingredients, it got a bit mixed up and made some mistakes.

-It also gave very basic ingredients when it was able to be creative and could add whatever ingredient to the recipe as desired.
+It also tended to stick to basic ingredients, even when it had the chance to get creative and add whatever it wanted to the recipe.

-Like other models, it didn't take dietary restrictions into account very well.
+Just like the other models, it didn't do a great job of considering special diets.

-The implementation of Llama2 was harder compared to the other models because I had to rewrite the original prompt and make it easier and clearer because the original prompt was too complicated.
+Setting up Llama2 was a bit tougher compared to the other models because we had to rewrite the original instructions to make them simpler and clearer.
+The original instructions were just too complicated!

 # Conclusion (DRAFT - Jonathan)

-The things we've learned:
+Here's what we've discovered along the way:

-- Introducing AI into our codebase has enabled us to streamline or fully replace traditional solutions, eliminating the need for additional assets like large datasets.
-With proper configuration, AI proves to be a potent tool for various operations on (user-supplied) data.
+- Bringing AI into our code has let us streamline or even replace old-school solutions, ditching the need for hefty datasets.
+With the right setup, AI is a real game-changer for handling all sorts of data, especially the stuff users throw our way.

-- Throughout project development, we encountered variations in the ability of AI models to comprehend large and extensive prompts.
-Some models excel in certain tasks while lacking in others, emphasizing the importance of evaluating and selecting models based on application requirements.

-- Consistency is key when parsing string responses from AI into Java objects.
+- As we built our project, we noticed that different AI models handle big, complex prompts in different ways.
+Some shine in certain tasks but stumble in others.
+It's a reminder that picking the right model depends on what we need it to do.

+- When it comes to turning AI responses into Java objects, consistency is key.
+It's like trying to fit puzzle pieces together—if they're all different shapes and sizes, things just don't click.

 # Our experience

-Our internship journey culminated in the successful execution of our assignment.
+Our internship adventure wrapped up with us nailing our assignment.

-Along the way, we encountered numerous challenges related to the project's implementation.

-Moreover, it was genuinely an enriching learning experience.
-Engaging in a process filled with obstacles, and striving to overcome them, was profoundly educational.

-This was made possible thanks to our experienced mentors and collegues, who provided invaluable assistance and knowledge throughout our journey.
+But let's be real—it wasn't all smooth sailing.
+We faced a bunch of challenges as we tackled the project.

+Still, it was a seriously rewarding journey.
+Battling through obstacles and coming out on top taught us a ton.

+And none of it would've been possible without our awesome mentors and colleagues.
+Their guidance and wisdom were total game-changers every step of the way.